illusori/space-engineers-zi-pubsub/README.md

 ## Issues

 Multiple PubSub Controllers will end up sending multiple events to consumers.
 Consumers should probably try to handle this gracefully.
 This is somewhat unavoidable with grid merging being a thing.

+If you stick to docking your grids with connectors then the snippet for finding a PubSub controller will only find PubSub controllers on the same physical grid.
+If you dock using rotors or merge blocks then you'll have to figure out a way to manage that complexity yourself I'm afraid.

+Once a block has registered with a PubSub controller as a listener, that PubSub controller will be able to send it events even if they end up on separate grids, until the PubSub controller loses the reference when it restarts (on game reload for example).
+This behaviour should be considered an unintended side-effect and may well change in future versions.

 ## Contributing: